 Over the first half of 2019, new product liability lawsuits were filed against Juul and other manufacturers.
 These lawsuits are likely just the start of a new wave of e-cigarette and vaping litigation.
 We expect thousands of new vaping lawsuits to get filed over the coming years.
 Our law firm is currently looking for new potential cases against Juul and other vaping device manufacturers.

 Juul has exploded into the dominant product in the booming e-cigarette market.
 JUUL accounts for approximately 50% of all e-cigarette sales in the United States.
 JUUL products are available via 8,800 retail locations in 150 countries.
-Originally division within PAX Labs, JUUL Labs was spun out as an independent company in 2017.
+Originally a division within PAX Labs, JUUL Labs was spun out as an independent company in 2017.

 The Juul e-cigarette has a compact design that resembles a traditional cigarette and cartridges (called JuulPods) that come in a variety of flavors.
-When the user inhales on the Juul, the suction activates a heating element which vaporizes the flavored liquid in the JuulPod.
+When the user inhales the Juul, the suction activates a heating element that vaporizes the flavored liquid in the JuulPod.
 The user inhales the resulting vapor which is composed of primarily nicotine, glycerin, benzoic acid, and propylene glycol.

 When Juul was first released it was marketed as a safer, non-harmful alternative to smoking tobacco.
 Juul offered smokers a way to get their nicotine fix from a device that mirrored the feel of a cigarette without smoke.
 This image was aggressively promoted by Juul Labs through a sophisticated marketing campaign.
 The result was a widespread perception that Juul was perfectly safe compared to regular smoking.
-This "healthy alternative" image helped fuel Juul's incredibly rapid growth of the last 4 years.
+This "healthy alternative" image helped fuel Juul's incredibly rapid growth over the last 4 years.

 Recent studies have now found that "Juuling" actually exposes people to most of the same health hazards as traditional smoking.
 Some studies have suggested that Juul and e-cigarettes cause unique health hazards that might make them more harmful than smoking.